John Francis Roche: Investigation

 The series of brutal slayings caused a moral panic among the Yorkville population, with authorities overwhelmed with the string of murders, finally having to admit that there was a link between each of the killings.
 It was reported that men in the general area of the murders accompanied young girls to protect them from the killer.
+Residents and the media alike dubbed the elusive killer the "Devil of Yorkville".
 On June 5, 1954, Roche was arrested by patrolman Gustave Roniger.
-Roniger noticed Roche driving erratically on the wrong side of the road, and so he pulled him over.
-Roche could not produce a driver's license and so he was arrested and booked to the closest police station.
-When asked what he was doing, Roche simply replied "Just for a pleasant day."
+Roniger noticed Roche driving erratically on the wrong side of the road and pulled him over.
+Since Roche could not produce a driver's license he was arrested and booked to the closest police station.
+When asked what he was doing, Roche simply replied, "Just out for a pleasant day."
 Once in custody, the license plate on the vehicle matched that of a vehicle that was reported stolen.
 In the trunk of the vehicle police uncovered a knife and a blood stain on a lead pipe, which investigators involved in Westwater's murder were made aware about.

 Roche was interrogated and confessed to a total of six murders, including those of Edward Bates and Josephine Brown.
 Two days after Roche's arrest, an 18-year-old black boy named Norman Roye was arrested in New York City for the murder of his neighbor 66-year-old Isadora Goomes.
 Roye eventually confessed to three murders that dated back to January 1954.
 Due to the close proximity and the timing, the press and news outlets compared Roche and Roye together on a daily basis.